 In association with Hickman Shearer Chartered Surveyors -

-Our specialists hold regular valuation days.
-Please contact us for more information, or complete the form below to enquire about the valuation of your items.
+Please contact us for more information, or complete the form to enquire about the valuation of your collection.